gombru/gombru.github.io/_posts/2018-10-10-miro_styletransfer_deepdream.markdown

 ##  DeepDream
 ### The DeepDream algorithm
 DeepDream is an [algorithm by Google](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html) that magnifies the visual features that a CNN detects in an image, producing images where the recognized patterns are amplified.
 I research in methods to learn visual features from paired visual and textual data in a self-supervised way.
 A natural source of this multimodal data is the Web and the social media networks.
-**A detailed explanation of how I train this models, of how the DeepDream algorithm works, and of how I apply it to them, can be found in [the Barcelona Deep Dram blog post](https://gombru.github.io/2018/10/10/barcelona_deepdream/) where I apply DeepDream to a model trained with #Barcelona Instagram data.
+**A detailed explanation of how I train this models, of how the DeepDream algorithm works, and of how I apply it to them, can be found in [the Barcelona Deep Dream blog post](https://gombru.github.io/2018/10/10/barcelona_deepdream/) where I apply DeepDream to a model trained with #Barcelona Instagram data.
 I recommend reading it to understand what we are visualizing in the following images**.

 ### Miró DeepDream
-I collected 200K Instagram posts containing #joanmiro and #miro hastags, and trained a CNN model to learn visual features from those images using the text as a supervisory signal.
-The CNN learns filters to recognize the visual patters that are most useful to differentiate between images with different associated texts.
+I collected 200K Instagram posts containing #joanmiro and #miro hashtags, and trained a CNN model to learn visual features from those images using the text as a supervisory signal.
+The CNN learns filters to recognize the visual patterns that are most useful to differentiate between images with different associated texts.
 DeepDream allows to visualize those patterns, amplifying them and showing them in a single image.

 The following images show the visual patterns recognized by different layers of the CNN model (GoogleNet).